 Christmas.
 It’s a stressful time isn’t it?
 All the get-togethers, the obligations, all the shopping.
 Its enough to make my eyes cross.
 I’m not much of a joiner.
 I’m an introvert and as much as I hate to admit it, because people tend to look at me like there’s something wrong with me, I really do not like the holidays.
 Or, its not the holidays so much, its really that I don’t like the obligations.

 It started with the birth of my son 18 years ago.
 (18?
 Really?
 It feels like it was just a few years ago.)
 Everyone wanted to see the baby for christmas.
 He was just two months old and I was a new mom.
 Very nervous about germs and people touching my baby.
 It was ridiculous the number of get-togethers we had to attend, were expected to attend.
 And being young I felt I had to go to them all.
 That I couldn’t say no. Worst of all, I thought there was something wrong with me for not wanting to partake.

-Plus, now that he kids are older, people aren’t as excited to see them.
+Fast forward to now and I am in a much more comfortable place to say NO. Plus, now that he kids are older, people aren’t as excited to see them.
 Funny how how that works.

 But no is such an important word.
 One that people often look at as bad.